covjson/specification/profiles.md

 #### Point profile

-- A domain with Point profile must have the axes `"x"` and `"y"` and may have the axes `"z"` and `"t"` where all must have a single coordinate only.
+- A domain with Point profile MUST have the axes `"x"` and `"y"` and MAY have the axes `"z"` and `"t"` where all MUST have a single coordinate only.

 Example:
 ```js